• Skip to main content

 Jump to Recipe Print Recipe

-Lemon Orzo Pasta Salad is the perfect side dish to your summer cook out, or a great meal prep for healthy lunches!
-This colorful rainbow orzo salad is loaded with tomato, kalamata olives, bell pepper, artichokes, chickpeas, feta cheese and lots of greens!
+Lemon Feta Orzo Salad is the perfect side dish to your summer cook out, or a great meal prep for healthy lunches!
+This colorful lemon orzo salad with pine nuts is loaded with tomato, kalamata olives, bell pepper, artichokes, chickpeas, feta cheese and lots of greens!
 Full of fresh Mediterranean flavor, it feeds a crowd and is perfect when you can't decide "What should I bring?"

 Platter of orzo pasta salad with lemon, cherry tomatoes and chickpeas.